a-h-i/evaluator/doc/ENV_VARS.md

-EVALUATOR_REDIS_MESSAGING_DB| redis db | should be different than cache value EV_SUBMISSIONS_PATH| defaults to /mnt/evaluator/submissions | need to be set in production EV_TEST_SUITE_PATH| defaults to /mnt/evaluator/test_suites | need to be set in production
+EVALUATOR_REDIS_MESSAGING_DB| redis db | should be different than cache value EV_SUBMISSIONS_PATH| defaults to /mnt/evaluator/submissions | need to be set in production EV_TEST_SUITE_PATH| defaults to /mnt/evaluator/test_suites | need to be set in production RAILS_LOG_TO_STDOUT| Set to TRUE with unicorn deployments | should be set in production, has no effect on non production environments